A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 He was a captain in the Israeli Defense Forces’ dog-handling unit.

-Ziering’s parents, who are from New York and Maine, moved to Israel after getting married.
-Although he was born and raised in Israel, Ziering attended summer camp in the United States and grew up speaking English with his parents, his aunt said.
+Aryeh Shlomo Ziering’s parents, who are from New York and Maine, moved to Israel after they married.
+Born and raised in Israel, Ziering attended summer camp in the United States and grew up speaking English with his parents, his aunt said.

-Debby Ziering also told CNN that Aryeh grew up not wanting to be a soldier, but “when my nephew does something, he does it 200%.
-And he was very passionate about protecting his country.”
+Aryeh also grew up not wanting to be a soldier, but “when my nephew does something, he does it 200%.
+And he was very passionate about protecting his country,” his aunt told CNN.

 A young woman celebrating at a music festival

-Danielle Waldman, who was born in Palo Alto, California, was attending the music festival in Israel with her boyfriend of six years when they both were killed, her father Eyal Waldman told CNN’s Erin Burnett.
+Danielle Waldman, who was born in Palo Alto, California, was attending the music festival in Israel with her boyfriend of six years when both were killed, her father Eyal Waldman told CNN.

 “I had hoped and thought that they may have been taken hostages to Gaza and that we would see them again,” he said.

-Eyal Waldman found out just hours before speaking to CNN that his daughter was among those killed.
-Danielle was his youngest daughter.

-“Each and every one that met her have loved her,” Eyal tearfully recalled.
+“Each and everyone that met her have loved her,” Eyal tearfully recalled of his youngest daughter.
 “She’s done nothing wrong and nothing bad to anyone.”

-He said the last time he spoke with his daughter she mentioned she had decided with her boyfriend that they would get married soon.
-The two had just moved into a new apartment several weeks before they were killed with a dog they share, and they had refurnished and redecorated it.
+The last time Eyal spoke with Danielle, she mentioned she had decided with her boyfriend that they would get married soon, he said.
+The two, with their dog, had moved into, refurbished and redecorated a new apartment several weeks before they were killed.

 “We will bury them together,” her father said.